top of page

 Time has caught up with Ussher's chronology, in that it no longer fits the "seven day blueprint" that Genesis 1 and 2 provide (see "THE SEVEN DAY BLUEPRINT").

 Thiele's famous work "The Mysterious Numbers of the Hebrew Kings" expounds his theories.
 It contains throughout, a line of thought that calls the Biblical record into question.
-For instance, on page 134 (of the 1983 version of this book) he states "When the editors of Kings were bringing that book into its final shape, they did not understand dual dating [a dating method invented by Thiele] for Pekah; and this fact was responsible for the synchronisms of II Kings 17 and 18."
+For instance, on page 134 (of the 1983 version of this book) he states, "When the editors of Kings were bringing that book into its final shape, they did not understand dual dating [a dating method invented by Thiele] for Pekah; and this fact was responsible for the synchronisms of II Kings 17 and 18".

 More can be found about Edwin Thiele's work on the page "BIBLE CHRONOLOGY".

-The complex manner in which Biblical numbers are presented, as indeed all Scripture is presented, is just another proof of their divine authorship.
+The complex manner in which Biblical numbers are presented, as indeed all Scripture is presented, is just another proof of divine authorship.

 Click here for Chart 2: The Divided Kingdom of Israel and Judah

-Some of the most confusing Scriptures in the chronology of the Divided Kingdom are those concerning King Ahaz of Judah.
-Some verses involving him appear to be contradictory.
-Many chronologists have asserted that errors have crept into the text, and that amendments need to be made.
-A close examination, however, with the assistance of a chart, will show that no errors exist in God's Word.
-It makes clear that a total of ten years of the reign of Ahaz were spent in co-regency.
-Eight years with Jotham, who preceded him, and two years with Hezekiah, who followed on from him.
-Amazingly, this ten year period appears to be figuratively pictured in the account of Hezekiah's sickness and Ahaz' sundial, found in II Kings 20:8-11.
-The sundial, a time measuring device, miraculously went back ten steps as a sign from God to Hezekiah!
+The third chart focuses on the chronology of the most confusing period of the Divided Kingdom, namely the reign of King Ahaz of Judah.
+Some verses about him appear to be contradictory and therefore many chronologists assert that errors have crept into the text.
+However, a close examination with the assistance of a chart clears up these issues.
+It can be seen that a total of ten years of the reign of Ahaz were spent in co-regency: eight years with Jotham, who preceded him, and two years with Hezekiah, who followed on from him.

 Click here for Chart 3: Ahaz co-regencies with Jotham and Hezekiah